uidaholib/oral-history-collections-template/remediation_workflows.md

     - Check the semantic-list.md file for people and place names that have already been documented.
     - If a proper name feels reoccurring, add it to the semantic-list file and right click the word and select `add to user settings` to expand your dictionary.
     - If you are noticing a fair amount of mis-diarization caused by the interviewee posing questions rhetorically or recounting questions of others, such as "... and then she said, why did you do that?" this is a good time in the workflow to run the **said.py** script on the file.
 - **Fourth**, listen through the transcript by tabbing through the timestamp field while running the collection on your device locally.
-This will give you a chance to:
     - This will give you a chance to correct diarization errors and further spelling refinements.
     - **Note**: the goal is to reflect the audio, not correct the audio.
 Muffled recordings, mumbled words and ambiguous proper names can either be documented by an ellipses or a best guess (as long as the guess is standardized across that transcript).
     - As you work through note things like incorrect interviewer/interviewee metadata on the items, sensitive material that we may want to flag for researchers and notes about the audio, such as looping or noise issues in the notes.md